Google Shared Drives Integration

 Which displays similar to this on the profile:

 Add a document to your Shared Drive that contains either the first and last name of a client or a case number, then visit that case in LS.
 The name search looks for one of three options: "First Last", "Last, First" or "First" AND "Last".

 To get quicker results, put the name or case number in the file's title/name.
 There is often a delay with Google's API picking up a file based on content versus the title.

 Notes, Issues, Questions

 Can I connect to multiple Shared Drives?

 The answer is that we haven't tested this.
 You may run into performance or rate limiting issues with Google.

-Having multiple Team Drives linked on a case profile may not work because of credential caching.
-Having different Team Drives on different case profile views should work.
-For example, if you have the list view on the Main Profile connecting to one Team Drive, but a "DV Case Profile" that connects to a different Team Drive.
+Having multiple Shared Drives linked on a case profile may not work because of credential caching.
+Having different Shared Drives on different case profile views should work.
+For example, if you have the list view on the Main Profile connecting to one Shared Drive, but a "DV Case Profile" that connects to a different Shared Drive.
 In other words, you don't have two instances of the list view on the same profile or profile view.